 Easy to identify the affected timber?
 Don’t remove it yourself unless you are fully confident in your knowledge of load-bearing timber and beams and your structure is well-supported.
 While you might be able to clearly see the affected timber, messing around with the base structure of your property can lead to unrepairable damage, injury, or worse.

-At Garratt’s Damp and Timber, all our customers are eligible for a free, no-obligation survey to check if their property is affected and identify what type of damp it may be suffering from.
+At Garratt’s Damp and Timber, all our customers are eligible for a survey to check if their property is affected and identify what type of damp it may be suffering from.
 From start to finish, let our friendly and expert team take care of your damp proofing or timber treatment needs with all the care and attention they would give to their own homes.
-Please don't hesitate to contact our team today to arrange your free damp survey.
+Please don't hesitate to contact our team today to arrange your damp survey.